dmbarbour/wikilon/docs/AboutABC.md

 ### Interpretation and Compilation

+For fast interpretation, ABC has a few significant weaknesses:

+* embedded data can hurt cache locality of code
+* unknown data size for literals and blocks
+* tokens are not statically linked ahead of time

+To overcome these weaknesses, we have at least two options.

+One option is to rewrite ABC to use another bytecode internally - one that moves embedded data into its own sections and references it by offset, and that may similarly preserve ensures link structure.
+This offers the greater performance benefits for direct interpretation, but introduces new costs for maintaining the new representation and translating between representations.

+The other option is to preserve ABC's structure and guarantee

+embedded data is a potential weakness of ABC.

 Assume we have a known valid ABC program as a raw, binary string containing link tokens (cf. [AO](AboutAO.md)), and also that we copy the program several times (i.e. within a loop).
 How shall we process it efficiently?
 I can think of a few basic options:

 * direct processing